Dangers to your Cleanroom Cleanliness

 Written by: Domhnall Mc Gowan M.Sc.

 Depending on your global location, the product you are manufacturing, or what regulatory body you are working under, your facility may have different requirements for maintaining cleanliness or aseptic conditions.
-However, one factor is common across all – you must avoid or minimize the introduction of contamination (viable and non-viable particles) into your cleanroom.
+However, one factor is common across all – you must avoid or minimize the introduction of contamination (viable and non-viable particles), this can safely be done with our cleanroom facility services.

 Your cleanroom has been designed and built with this function in mind.
 It has been built with special construction materials which do not produce particles or allow microbial growth, incorporates high efficiency particulate air (HEPA) filters to remove air particulates from incoming air, and has been designed to utilizes positive and negative air pressures which inhibit the movement of particulates into certain areas, to name just a few special features.